paulrudy/alfred-go-to-here/README.md

 ## Usage

-Quickly switch the selected path in a MacOS Open/Save dialog based on an Alfred selection.
+Switch the selected path in a MacOS Open/Save (and similar) dialog via the [Universal Action](https://www.alfredapp.com/help/features/universal-actions/).

-With an Open/Save dialog active, invoke the workflow with one of these methods for selecting a file or folder path:

-Search for a file or folder and apply to the dialog via the [Universal Action](https://www.alfredapp.com/help/features/universal-actions/).

 ![screenshot of Go to Here universal action](./screenshots/universal-action.png)

-Alternatively, get paths for open Finder windows and tabs with keyword `gtf`, or select a file or folder in Alfred with keyword `gth`. `↩` to apply to the dialog.
+Alternatively, get paths for open Finder windows and tabs via the keyword `gtf`, or search files and folders via the keyword `gth`.

 ![screenshot of gtf keyword](./screenshots/gtf-keyword.png)

 ![screenshot of gth keyword](./screenshots/gth-keyword.png)

-Advanced users can also use the External Trigger from another workflow (not shown, see below).

 The workflow recognizes dialog windows based on the action button name.
 Button names recognized by default: "Open", "Save", "Export", "Move", "Select", "Upload", "Choose", and "Choose file".

-In the [Workflow Configuration](https://www.alfredapp.com/help/workflows/user-configuration/), those button names can be edited to add others, and/or to replace them with non-English versions.

-Workflow configuration also allows adjusting the speed of execution in case of slower machines.
+Those button names can be edited to add others, and/or to replace them with non-English versions, in the [Workflow Configuration](https://www.alfredapp.com/help/workflows/user-configuration/), along with adjusting the speed of execution in case of slower machines.

 ### Call workflow from another workflow